joshbc2304/Sudoku-Solution-Checker/README.md

 # Sudoku-Solution-Checker

 ## Disclaimer
-This code was written for a university assignment at Curtin Univserit.
+This code was written for a university assignment at Curtin University.
 It is shared for educational and portfolio purposes only.
 Please do not copy or submit any part of this work for academic credit, as that may violate academic integrity policies.

 ## Intro